ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 2. Sleep a little, just to emphasize that this is really an async function.

 3. An async list comprehension: note how async for is used instead of the usual for.
-This difference is the same as that shown in the examples in “Async Iterators:
+This difference is the same as that shown in the examples in [“Async Iterators: async for” on page 50](#async-iterators-async-for).
-TODO: internal link
-async for” on page 50.

 4. An async dict comprehension; all the usual tricks work, such as unpacking the tuple into x and y so that they can feed the dict comprehension syntax.